investing in communitarian

 Hosting a gathering is an art which take practice and requires certain levels of skill to be mastered.
 As such, hosting is a skill to be practiced with willingness to try with a spirit of adventure, daring and willingness to learn from others as well as our own mistakes.
 It is not enough to lay a table and put food out.
 The hosting party must be prepared to consider the needs of those attending.
 Likewise, it is the role of the guests to show appreciation, to have manners and display etiquette.

 Shoes are left outside the door, as are conflicts, resentments and tales of woe.
-These are reserved for sharing at the appropriate time with trained and experienced counsel during the weekly Gestalt session offered as group workshops and as private sessions.
+These are reserved for sharing at the appropriate time with trained and experienced counsel during the weekly Gestalt session offered as group workshops and also as private sessions.